Ayush78697869/Ayush-dvis-portfolio/README.md

 ---

 # What I hope to learn
 Through this course, I hope to strengthen my skills in data storytelling and visual analysis.
-I want to learn how to create compelling visualizations that help decision-makers understand complex information quickly.

-I am particularly interested in improving clarity, design thinking, and learning visualization tools that support interactive and narrative-based storytelling.
-After graduating, I plan to pursue product and data roles where I can apply visualization and communication techniques to drive meaningful product and business decisions.
+I want to get better at tableau and learn good data visualizaation practices.

 ---